opensearch-project/technical-steering/special-interest-groups/build-interest-group/charter.md

     * Release process, infrastructure, system related experts
 * Follow the OpenSearch Software Foundation’s Code of Conduct.

-### Membership

-We follow the membership guidelines proposed in [SIGs README](README.md) to add / remove / amend / retire members for BIG.

 ## Communications

 * The BIG member will communicate through email to review proposals and discuss feedback